AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-public ear, and there is strong ground for supposing that since Tertullian quotes the sacred writings perpetually and copiously, the earliest of those many Latin versions noticed by Augustine and on which Jerome grounded his vulgate, were African. \* \* \* "Africa, not Rome, gave birth to Latin Christianity."
+public ear, and there is strong ground for supposing that since Tertullian quotes the sacred writings perpetually and copiously, the earliest of those many Latin versions noticed by Augustine and on which Jerome grounded his vulgate, were African....
+"Africa, not Rome, gave birth to Latin Christianity."
 A learned writer states: \"His own authority is small, he was not a sound divine, became heterodox, and fell away into one of the heresies of his times.\"[^284] The fountain of Paganism in the heart of Tertullian discharged its noxious waters into